 Food Glorious Food

 Cornwall…yeah you are coming to Cornwall!
-So why not forget about any kind of diet or trendy healthy way of eating whilst you are here and just enjoy food as it was intended.
+So why not forget about any kind of diet or trendy healthy way of eating whilst you are here and just enjoy food as it was intended to be – fresh and delicious.

-Here in Falmouth there are some really terrific restaurants that are good value and serve an array of different foods from Cornish fare to ethnic cuisine.
-Pasty Shops abound as do really good take away establishments.
+Here in Falmouth there are so many fantastic independent restaurants that are great value serving an array of different foods from Cornish fare to ethnic cuisine.
+Pasty Shops abound as do brilliant and original take away establishments.
 Fabulous fish and chip restaurants, tea rooms, pubs and cafes can be found throughout the town and in and around Events Square there are lots of great pubs and eateries to choose from.
+If you venture to Penryn there are several new trendy cafes and eateries along the Wharf.

 If you want a really good fish and chip supper then head to Harbour Lights in Falmouth.
 This restaurant and take away is owned and run by a local team and it is very good value.
 The menu is every changing with the catch of the day available to early diners – only because they tend to run out quickly!
 Really busy and there is a reason why, the food is delicious!
-Its a first come basis so be sure to arrive early.
+Its a first come serve basis in their harbour side restaurant, so be sure to arrive early.
+They also have a great open to the street take away and ice cream parlour.
+They have the best Gluten Free batter for a lighter bite or for those who have wheat intolerance.

 Harbour Lights -Arwenack Street – Falmouth – TR11 3LHTelephone: 01326 316934 website: www.harbourlights.co.uk

 If you fancy a Pizza then pop into the Stable in Falmouth, the pizzas are fab and they have a really great selection of local cider.
-Your furry friends are welcome downstairs!
+Great Gluten Free pizzas too.
+They also have special deals on certain nights of the week where a real bargain can be had.

 The Stable – Old Custom House – Arwenack Street – Falmouth TR11 3JTTelephone: 01326 211199 Website: www.stablepizza.com